 - Fully Automated Compiling Technique ranks in the top 25% of languages

 - the Fully Automated Compiling Technique wikipedia page

 - Fully Automated Compiling Technique first appeared in 1959

 - See also: cobol

-- I have 56 facts about Fully Automated Compiling Technique. what would you like to know? email me and let me know how I can help.
+- Have a question about Fully Automated Compiling Technique not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: